youkwhd/youkwhd.com/_posts/remote-support-for-password-authentication-was-removed.md

 gh auth login
 ```

 then gh will ask some question, you can directly use password or PATs to authenticate.

-## Conclusion

-now you've installed `gh` github cli tool.
+Now you've installed `gh` github cli tool.
 And made your first personal access token (PATs) for github.
 I hope it solved your problem. thank you for reading this article, happi hacking.